stan-dev/cmdstanpy/README.md

 - Modular - CmdStanPy produces a MCMC sample (or point estimate) from the posterior; other packages do analysis and visualization.

+### Source Repository

+CmdStanPy and CmdStan are available from GitHub: https://github.com/stan-dev/cmdstanpy and https://github.com/stan-dev/cmdstan

 ### Docs

-See https://mc-stan.org/cmdstanpy, also available on readthedocs:  https://cmdstanpy.readthedocs.io
+The latest release documentation is hosted on  https://mc-stan.org/cmdstanpy, older release versions are available from readthedocs:  https://cmdstanpy.readthedocs.io

-### Source Repository

-CmdStan's source-code repository is hosted here on GitHub.

 ### Licensing